midu16/sig-mirror/README.md

 - registry_fqdn: Fully qualified domain name of the cache registry.
 - registry_port: Port number of the cache registry.
 - operator_list: List of operators to mirror.
+- signer_email: `gpg` email-ID configured on the host for self-sign
 ## Dependencies

 The following dependencies are required to run the `sig-mirror` tool: